awikkerink/activities/README.md

 npm install -g polymer-cli
 ```

-To start a [local web server](https://www.polymer-project.org/3.0/docs/tools/polymer-cli-commands#serve) that hosts the demo page and tests:
+To start a [local web server](https://www.polymer-project.org/3.0/docs/tools/polymer-cli-commands#serve) that hosts the demo page and the tests:

 ```shell
 polymer serve